isabella232/state-value-equality-node/README.md

 -->
 # State Value Equality Node

 A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 5.5 and above.
-This node will compare values currently held in an authenticating session's shared state, resulting in the boolean true output if they are all equal, false if any are not.
+This node will compare values currently held in an authenticating session's shared state, resulting in the boolean true output if they are equal, false if any are not.

 When multiple key/value pairs are entered to be checked, the number of them which must return true is configured by the **operation mode** selection.